What Do Bed Bug Bites Look Like?

 Bed bug bites are usually red welts on the skin, but not always.
 It is important to understand that bed bug bites don’t always look the same.
 They can appear different depending on skin type, allergy conditions, the age of the bed bug, how many times they have fed, and other factors.
 Sometimes bed bug bites appear flat and have a pale discoloration at the center.
 This can make it frustrating to figure out what insect is leaving those bites.

 Bed bug bites usually follow a trail.
 Most insects bite once.
 Bed bugs are not one of them.
 For this reason, bed bug bites will sometimes appear in a line, and sometimes be in groups of three.
-Entomologist jokingly refer to these bites as breakfast, lunch, and supper.
-If your bites are random, it is much less likely that they are bed bug bites.
-Be aware, when examining bites, that multiple bed bugs feeding in one area can make bites look more like a cluster.
+Other signs that the bites on your skin are from bed bugs include:

-Bed bug bites sometimes don’t appear at all.
-When immature nymphs bite, the bites will be smaller, and there may not be a reaction to the anticoagulant that is administered.
+- Bed bug bites sometimes don’t appear at all or may take time to develop.
 It can take some time, and multiple bite incidents, for an allergy to these bites to form.
-Bites can also grow more distinguishable over the course of a few days.

-If you’re still not sure whether or not those bites are bed bug bites, and you’re in our extensive service area, reach out to us.
+If you’re still not sure whether or not those bites are bed bug bites, reach out to us.
 The best way to deal with bugs is to have a pest professional help.
-We can help you figure out what bug is biting you–if any–and outline what treatment options and protective protocols will be most effective to arrest the issue.
+We can help you figure out what bug—if any—is biting you, as well as outline what treatment options and protective protocols will be most effective to arrest the issue.

 When bed bugs are all gone, it’s Allgood.
 Reach out to us today for a free inspection and practical advice for your pest problem.